TheThing/spserver/README.md

 Template
 ========

-spserver can also help provide any additional info to your single file thanks to lodash.template.
-If template mode is specified, it will parse the single file first through lodash.template with the whole config file.
+spserver can also help provide any additional info to your single file thanks to lodash: `template`.
+If template mode is specified, it will parse the single file first through `lodash.template` with the whole config file.
 This can allow you to specify configuration in your config file and expose them in your single file.

 Example: